FediBouchoucha1/ZombieArena/README.md

 Zombie Arena is based on ideas and concepts from "Beginning C++ Game Programming" by John Horton.
 Special thanks to the SFML development team for providing the graphics library that powers the game.

-## License:

-This project is licensed under the [MIT License](LICENSE), allowing for open distribution and modification.
-Feel free to fork the repository, contribute improvements, or use the code for your own projects.